dimagi/commcare-sync-ansible/docs/production.md

 Production Environments
 =======================

+This page describes creating and managing production inventory files.
+For details on deploying a production environment, see the [deployment page](/deployment).

+### Directory overview

 Production environments live in the `inventories/` folder.

 To add a new production environment you can follow the steps below, replacing `myproject` with your project name.